berndhahnebach/bimtester_old/features_bimtester/README.md

++ the directory chooses to be used by bimtester should contain a directory called features
-+ all files in directory features should be feature files
++ files in the directory features should be feature files
 + all files in directory features will be used
-+ here in this directory might be as much as the user wants files
-+ they will not be used